tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/常规集成（无 UI 库）/旧版 API 教程/群组管理/群组管理（iOS）_intl_en.md

 ## Group Event Messages

 When a user is invited to join a group or is removed from a group, a tips message is displayed in the group.
 The caller can decide whether to display and how to display the tips message (for example, ignore it or display it to users as needed).
 A tips message is identified by a special `Elem` and returned by the new message callback.
-Please see New message notification.
-The following figure shows an event message for group name modification.
+Please see [New message notification](/doc/product/269/9148#.E6.96.B0.E6.B6.88.E6.81.AF.E9.80.9A.E7.9F.A5).

 **Message prototype:**